The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 Factors Influencing IQ

-Several factors can affect IQ, including genetics, environment, health, education, and even musical training.
+Several factors can affect IQ, including genetics, environment, health, education, and early childhood musical training.

-IQ typically increases with age but may decline in older adulthood.
-Cultural practices and brain anatomy also play roles in shaping an individual’s IQ.
+IQ scores typically remain stable across lifespan age norms, but raw cognitive speed may peak in early adulthood and gradually decline in older age.
+Cultural practices and brain anatomy development also play roles in shaping an individual’s performance on cognitive metrics.

 Case Studies and Real-Life Examples